 In IUSD, each elementary school is staffed with an Elementary Resource Counselor (ERC) and Guidance Assistant.
 At Culverdale, our ERC supports students and families on campus 5 days each week.
-Our Guidance Assistant supports students and families on campus 2 days each week.
+Our Guidance Assistant supports students and families on campus Tuesdays-Thursdays.
 For more information, please refer to the IUSD Department of Prevention and Intervention.

 Elementary Resource Counselor

 If you need assistance during summer break, please contact the IUSD Department of Prevention and Intervention at (949) 936-7501 between 8am and 4pm Monday-Friday.